Freddsle/fedRBE/docs/reproduce.md

 - Comparison Metrics: Printed in the console and saved as `fed_vc_cent_results.tsv` in the `evaluation_data/ directory.
 - Visualizations: Generated plots showcasing the comparison results.

+### 5. Produce tables and figures

+To reproduce the tables and figures from the preprint, run the provided Jupyter notebooks in the `evaluation/` directory.

 ## Utility Scripts Overview